AhmedEmadElDeen/weather-journal-app/README.md

 ![Udacity Logo](https://upload.wikimedia.org/wikipedia/commons/3/3b/Udacity_logo.png)

 ## Overview
 This project is an online weather journal application that uses a Web API to display weather information based on zip code and records the user's current emotional status.
 The app is powered by:

-    -HTML
+   * HTML
-    -CSS
+   * CSS
-    -Javascript
+   * Javascript
-    -NodeJS
+   * NodeJS

 ## Details

-* **server.js**
+* _server.js_

      * An app endpoint JS object was created in the server file.
         ```
         projectData = {};
         ```

      * Node was installed on local machine.
 Express, Cors, and Body Parser were required and their instances were created in the file.
         ```
         const express = require('express')
         const app = express();